RachWalm/dyslexia/README.md

   - Form with Name and email contact and a text box to include personal experiences
   - Footer, links to external resources
 #### Wireframes

+#### Colour Design

+The colours for this project were decided by two factors:

+ - Colours that are specifically easy (or hard) to read for dyslexics and generally accessible.
+ - Colours that follow on from the pictures.

+ This means that we were looking for blues and greens (and yellow).

+ - Blue reduces the glare for dyslexics when placed as a background compared to whites and yellows.
+Blue was also present in both images as they both contained sky (which was another reason to select these images).
+ - Green has strong associations with health and also follows on from the grass in the hero image.
+ - Yellow is a very difficult color for some dyslexics to look at (including myself) due to a glare effect that non-dyslexics don't experience.
+So this is the colour that the box changes to to induce this effect in dyslexics.

+ #### Font

+ The font also had to be chosen to be accessible to dyslexics

 ## Features
 ### Existing Features
-<p>Every page will have navigation to the other pages in the header and links to other external resources in the footer.</p>
+Every page will have navigation to the other pages in the header and links to other external resources in the footer.
-<p>The landing page provides links to other pages to make it apparent what the site can be used for, explaining the purpose of the site.
-It also has a navigation bar in the top and links to internal pages in the main section to aid movement around the site.</p>
+The landing page provides links to other pages to make it apparent what the site can be used for, explaining the purpose of the site.
+It also has a navigation bar in the top and links to internal pages in the main section to aid movement around the site.

-<p>The next page is a page for people to see what dyslexia is like and provides solutions to some common experiences.
-This page has video in the center that gives some idea of how difficult it is to read as a dyslexic.</p>
+The next page is a page for people to see what dyslexia is like and provides solutions to some common experiences.
+This page has video in the center that gives some idea of how difficult it is to read as a dyslexic.

-<p>There is also a box that changes color to give people some idea how blue can be a calming color to read against as opposed to glaring white or yellow.
-This part of the site is purposefully not a nice color or easy to read to show that this what dyslexics experience.</p>
+There is also a box that changes color to give people some idea how blue can be a calming color to read against as opposed to glaring white or yellow.
+This part of the site is purposefully not a nice color or easy to read to show that this what dyslexics experience.

-<p>Form to submit </p>
+Form to submit

 ### Features Left to Implement
 The form currently doesn't actually capture the data that is submitted or validate that the form has all the sections filled.
 These would be good next stage implementation.

-Ideally the site would also contain more examples and hints and tips as the knowledge base was increased through user input.
+Ideally the site would also contain more examples and hints and tips as the knowledge base was increased through user input. like curly text.

 An additional page containing a form that counts up how many of the common things experienced by dyslexics you experience.
 So that people don't go to external sites for this information.